-Similarly, some reorganization of the existing statutory provisions relating to adoption is absolutely essential in order to draft legislation to effectuate Professor Bodenheimer's recommendations.
-But, in addition, the Commission believes an overall reorganization of this body of law is needed.
-In reorganizing a new adoption statute, it would no doubt be desirable to also make substantive revisions that might not be within the scope of the previously authorized study.
+Similarly, some reorganization of the existing statutory provisions relating to adoption will be essential in drafting legislation to effectuate Professor Bodenheimer's recommendations.
+In addition, the Commission believes an overall reorganization of this body of law is needed.
+In preparing a new adoption statute, the Commission will no doubt find it desirable to recommend substantive revisions that might not be within the scope of the previously authorized study.

 In short, the Commission believes that the maximum return for the resources expended can be realized only if other aspects of the various statutes that will need to be reorganized in effectuating the child custody recommendations are reviewed at the time these statutes are redrafted.
-Accordingly, the Commission recommends that the scope of the study previously authorized be expanded to permit this review.
+Accordingly, the Commission recommends that the scope of the study previously authorized be expanded to permit this review.3

-3. In connection with the study of the law relating to guardianship proceedings, it should be noted that a special committee of the State Bar has been appointed to study the Uniform Probate Code.
+3 In connection with the study of the law relating to guardianship proceedings, it should be noted that a special committee of the State Bar has been appointed to study the Uniform Probate Code.
 This committee has under study the provisions of the Uniform Probate Code dealing with the protection of persons under disability and their property.
-See California and the Uniform Probate Code, 46 Cal.
+See California and the Uniform Probate Code, 46 CAL.
 S.B.J.
 290, 294 (1971).
 If the previously authorized study is expanded as recommended, the Commission would defer work on child custody aspects of guardianship law until the State Bar committee has completed its study of the related portion of the Uniform Probate Code.